rickwierenga/pynopticon/README.md

 # Pynopticon

 Pynopticon is a video recording utility that saves the last `n` frames before an interesting event to disk.
-This is useful if you just want to record the frames leading up to an interesting event.
+This is an efficient way to monitor and record systems where you care only about certain moments, and only have information ex post facto (like a crash on a robotic system).

+Using the [server](#http-api) you can always see a live video feed.

 ```python
 import time